-2) Time Violations resulting from non-compliance with the Unreasonable Delay provisions of the Code shall be announced in accordance with the following exam-
+2) Time Violations resulting from non-compliance with the Unreasonable Delay provisions of the Code shall be announced in accordance with the following examples:

 '''

+"Time Violation, Warning, Mr..(last name)." ("Let's Play" is optional.)

 Subsequent Delays by the Server:

 "Time Violation, 2nd Service" ("Let's Play" is optional.)

 Subsequent Delays by the Receiver:

+"Time Violation, Point Penalty, Mr..(last name)." ("Let's Play" is optional.)

 '''

-"Time Violation, Warning, Mr.. (last name)." ("Let's Play" is optional.)